awesome-selfhosted/awesome-selfhosted/README.md

 - [FileShelter](https://github.com/epoupon/fileshelter) - FileShelter is a self-hosted software that allows you to easily share files over the Internet. ([Demo](http://fileshelter.demo.poupon.io/)) `GPL-3.0` `C++`
 - [Files Sharing](https://github.com/axeloz/filesharing) - Open Source and self-hosted files sharing application based on unique and temporary links. `GPL-3.0` `PHP`
 - [img.bi](https://github.com/imgbi/img.bi) - img.bi is a secure image hosting.
 Images are encrypted using AES-256 with random key in browser before upload. `GPL-3.0` `Nodejs`
+- [imgpush](https://github.com/hauxir/imgpush) - imgpush is a self-hosted file upload service that can easily be integrated into other webapps. `MIT` `Python`
 - [ipfs.pics](https://github.com/ipfspics/server) - ipfs.pics is a distributed image hosting website. `AGPL-3.0` `PHP`
 - [Jirafeau](https://gitlab.com/mojo42/Jirafeau) - Jirafeau is a web site permitting to upload a file in a simple way and give an unique link to it. ([Demo](http://jirafeau.net/)) `AGPL-3.0` `PHP`
 - [linx](https://github.com/andreimarcu/linx-server) - File sharing application and pastebin with API, auto-expiry, deletion keys, and web seed support. ([Demo](https://linx.li/)) `GPL-3.0` `Go`